 Costs For Plan A Tuition & Fees: $4,428

 Applications are submitted through your home campus coordinator.

 Offered by the School of Marine and Atmospheric Sciences, we also have a SEMESTER BY THE SEA program.
 This program is designed for undergraduate students to spend the fall semester immersed in marine studies while in residence at the Stony Brook Southampton Campus.
 The program takes full advantage of Stony Brook's Southampton Marine Science Center, research vessels, waterfront lab facilties and access to the Atlantic Ocean.

-All courses in the College of Engineering and Applied Sciences.
 All courses in the School of Health Technology and Management, Pharmacology and Athletic Training.Limitations

 Unique Academic Programs